 - Desirable, innovative features are also available.
 Even though a washing machine will not hang, fold and even iron your clothes, it will alert you when the loads are complete.
 Still, it will inform you to reload the washing detergent and clean the vents to avoid clogging, which can cause malfunction.

 - They may carry data and privacy threats.
 Intelligent home appliances may not apply responsible internet security practices, hence allowing hackers a chance to access other linked devices in your home.
-Still, the more data you feed into these appliances about you, your home, and habits, make the information more vulnerable to risks.
+Still, the more data you feed into these appliances about you, your home, and your habits, make the information more vulnerable to risks.

 - Firmware problems are common for intelligent home appliances.
 Some manufacturers are not likely to provide apt firmware updates.
 This means that some machines will fail to connect to others due to a lack of updates.
 Also, hackers will have an easy time accessing appliances that are not up-to-date with their system.

-- Lack of connection is the same as a dead appliance.
+- A lack of connection is the same as a dead appliance.
 If your smart home appliance fails to connect with others and lacks its update in the market, it ceases to perform its role.
 It would hurt to spend a lot of money buying an intelligent appliance that will cease to operate as it should.
 Preferably, it is better to check reviews of different machines to make sure you purchase something that will stand to its claims.

 For a technology lover, an intelligent appliance would be the ideal choice.
 However, if you want your machine to do its job without many extras and hypes, then an average kitchen and laundry appliance would be perfect.